Board of Directors

 As an Australian born Chinese raised in Perth, James completed studies in Engineering (Mechanical), Arts (Chinese) and MBA from the University of Western Australia.
 He has been a proud member of the ACYD management team since 2016.

-MATHEW Warr / 马啸
+MATTHEW Warr / 马啸

 Non-Executive Director